SanthoshS0305/Portfolio/README.md

 # Portfolio

-A personal portfolio website built with React, backed by a headless CMS and automated GitHub project sync.
+My personal portfolio website built with React, backed by a headless CMS and automated GitHub project sync.

 ## Features